open2b/scriggo-site/site/how-to-use.md

 <h1>The Ancient Art Of Tea</h1>
 ```

-There any many options you can use with Goldmark, for example the _scriggo serve_ command uses these options:
+There several options you can use with Goldmark, for example the _scriggo serve_ command uses these options:

 ```go
 goldmark.New(